davedoesdev/webauthn4js/README.md

 and then makes requests to the server.

-The example is modelled after [this example](https://github.com/hbolimovsky/webauthn-example) of the Duo Labs library.
+The example is modelled after [this example](https://github.com/hbolimovsky/webauthn-example) of the Go WebAuthn library.

 ## Server-side